Anatomy of single-field inflationary models for primordial black holes: General considerations

 The potentials, the power spectra and the evolution of the background quantities $\calH^{-2} z''/z$, $\epsh$, and $\etah$ for three example models are shown in Fig.~\ref{fig:example_models} (for details, see appendix~\ref{app:examples}).
 We highlight the regions T1, USR, and T2 by yellow, green and light green bands, respectively (this colour convention will be followed throughout the paper).

 In all cases, we observe that $\calH^{-2} z''/z$ is constant throughout the USR, T2 and CR phases, implying that these phases are dual~\cite{Wands:1998yp} and relating the spectra produced during the USR and CR periods.
 To understand this duality better, note that the MS equation depends on the background evolution only via the quantity $z''/z$.
-As in Eq.~\eqref{eq:SH_modes}, there exist two independent realizations of $z$, corresponding to two independent expansion histories, that will result in mathematically identical MS equations.
-In an inflating background, one of these will be exponentially increasing, corresponding to the SR or CR phase, while the other is exponentially decreasing---it will describe a USR like phase that is dual to CR phase.
+Analogously to Eq.~\eqref{eq:SH_modes}, there are also two independent realizations of $z$, corresponding to two independent expansion histories, that will result in mathematically identical MS equations.
+In an inflating background, one of these will be exponentially increasing, corresponding to the SR or CR phase, while the other is exponentially decreasing---it will describe a USR like phase that is dual to the CR phase.
 This simple feature lies at the centre of the theory of peaks in the power spectra from single-field inflation.

-In particular, during USR, the dual decreasing contribution to $z$ dominates over the growing one, leading to a super-horizon growth of the perturbations.
+The duality dictates that dual phases share the same solutions for $u_k$.
+The particular solution $u_k$, coming from the initial conditions, stays the same as it evolves through the dual phases.
+Let us take a closer look at super-horizon evolution during the USR phase.
+As these modes have exited the horizon, $u_k$ is a superposition of $u^{(1)}_0$ and $u^{(2)}_0$ given Eq.~\eqref{eq:SH_modes} and does not necessarily have to follow $z$ which is temporarily decaying during the USR phase.
+If the $u_k$ follows $u^{(2)}_0$, then the curvature perturbation $\mc{R}_{c\, k} =u_k/z$ may be enhanced.
+We will return to this point later (\eg, see Fig.~\eqref{fig:mode_evolution}).